Welcome to Mercy!

 Our rigorous, college-preparatory curriculum prepares students to write and communicate ideas confidently, think critically about global issues, and give the gift of their strong leadership to the world.

-Mercy’s 4-year Seminar Program ensures that college is in focus from freshman year on.
+Mercy’s four-year Seminar Program ensures that college is in focus from freshman year on.
 It includes a focus on college and career planning that is sensitive to the particular gifts and needs of each student.
-With a detailed roadmap from our director of college counseling, students and their parents navigate the college selection process—learning how to choose a college, how to think about future majors and careers, and how to access scholarships and financial aid.
-Mercy also offers students the chance to earn college credit through AP courses and through dual credit classes with Anne Arundel Community College.
+With a detailed roadmap from our Student Services Team, students and their parents navigate the college selection process—learning how to choose a college, how to think about future majors and careers, and how to access scholarships and financial aid.
+Mercy also offers students the chance to earn college credit through AP courses and through dual credit classes with Anne Arundel Community College and Notre Dame of Maryland University.

-Through our STEM programs, arts programs, the Catherine McAuley Honors Program, athletic opportunities, and many clubs and extracurricular activities, there is something at Mercy for every student.
+Through our STEM programs, arts programs, the Law and Social Action Program, the Catherine McAuley Honors Program, athletic opportunities, and many clubs and extracurricular activities, there is something at Mercy for every student.